theophilegervet/learner-performance-prediction/README.md

 ## Setup

-In a new conda environment, install [PyTorch](https://pytorch.org) and the remaining requirements:
+In a new conda environment with python 3, install [PyTorch](https://pytorch.org) and the remaining requirements:

 ```
 pip install -r requirements.txt